 For that matter Albus Dumbledore’s comment to Tom in HBP as to being not omniscient but merely friendly with the local barmen, could have been made as far back as 1957 (or as recently as, say, 1962), which strongly implies that Aberforth was already in place as far back as Albus’s appointment as Headmaster.
 That’s a long time to be camped on your own brother’s doorstep without it being general knowledge.
 Or is it general knowledge, and it’s just that nobody cares?

 For that matter, just who ran the place in 1945?

-Rowling has finally given us the official Grindelwald backstory.
+By the close of the original canon, Rowling had finally given us the official Grindelwald backstory.
 And as usual for threads introduced in the final three books, the final payoff wasn't nearly as clever, or as well put together as some of the fan theories that preceded it.
-In particular we have very little solid information on just how this final showdown between Albus Dumbledore and Gellert Grindelwald was handled.
+In particular we have very little solid information on just how this alleged final showdown between Albus Dumbledore and Gellert Grindelwald was handled.